Maximum Welfare Allocations under Quantile Valuations: Introduction

 \paragraph{Identical Valuations.} When all agents have the same valuation function, the strong intractability results for maximum \USW{} under balanced allocations and maximum \ESW{} over all allocations can be overcome.
-Due to space constraints, we defer this discussion to \cref{sec:identical}.
+Specifically, finding maximum welfare balanced allocations can be done in polynomial time for either \USW{} or \ESW{}.
+Note that, the result for \ESW{} follows from the case of general valuations itself (\cref{thm:balESW}).
+For unconstrained allocations, maximum \ESW{} allocations can be found using a surprising method of ``balancing'' the number of low valued items across agents.
+These results are provided in \cref{sec:identical}.
+The problem of maximizing \USW{} in the unconstrained setting with identical valuations remains open.

-\paragraph{Chores.} For chores, under balanced allocations, the problem of minimizing {\em utilitarian social cost} (\USC{}) is NP-hard by using similar reductions as in the goods setting.
-Further, we show that without the balancedness constraint, the problem of minimizing \USC{} is NP-hard to approximate to factor better than $(1-o(1))\log m$.
-This establishes a clear separation between the goods and chores settings.
+\paragraph{Near-optimal results.} Our results are in fact quite tight.
+For \USW{}, it is straightforward to see that the hardness bounds are match the guarantees provided by the approximation bounds, upto a constant.
+Specifically, in the balanced case, it is NP-hard to get an $\frac{m}{n(12+\epsilon)}$ approximation algorithm, for any $\epsilon>0$ and sufficiently large $m/n$.
+Our approximation algorithm matches this up to a constant by giving a $\min (\lceil\frac{m}{n}\rceil+1,n)$.
+For the unconstrained case, it is straightforward to see that an $\frac{n}{n-1}$ approximation is near-optimal for an NP-hard problem.
+Further, it is worth noting that for both our intractability results for \USW{} we show a generalized reduction for {\em every} choice of $\tau \in [0,1)$.
+This is complemented by straightforward algorithms to maximize \USW{} when $\tau=1$.
+As a result, we present a comprehensive set of results for utilitarian welfare.

-For the problem of finding a minimum {\em egalitarian social cost} (\ESC{}) balanced allocation, the algorithmic ideas developed for the goods setting extend to the chores setting, providing a polynomial-time algorithm for this problem.
-However, without the balancedness constraint, many of the algorithmic results for \ESW{} no longer apply.
-For instance, for goods, under a homogeneous quantile of $\tau=\sfrac{1}{2}$, maximum \ESW{} is solvable in polynomial time.
-However, the equivalent problem for chores is NP-hard.
-This once again highlights a difference between the goods and chores settings.
+For egalitarian welfare, we show that even with binary values for the items, the problem of maximizing \ESW{} is NP-hard.
+As this holds for binary valuations, any $\alpha>0$ approximation on \ESW{} would imply exact \ESW{}.
+As a result, the problem of maximizing \ESW{} is APX-hard with no non-trivial approximation possible.
+We then identify a subset of quantiles where the problem of maximizing \ESW{} can be completed in polynomial time, while showing NP-hardness for a large sub-class of the remaining quantiles.
+The intractability holds when all agents have the same quantile, thus easily extends to heterogeneous quantiles.
+These results contrast with those for utilitarian welfare, where the cutoff between tractable and intractable instances is quite simple.